jpetso/versioncontrol/commitlog/README.txt

 CREDITS
 -------
-Some code in Version Control API was taken from the CVS integration module on drupal.org, where the adapted sections were committed by:
+A good amount of code in Commit Log was taken from the CVS integration module on drupal.org, where the adapted sections were committed by:

 Derek Wright ("dww", http://drupal.org/user/46549)